nguerrera/xliff-converter/README.md

 # xliff-converter

-This is a glorified script to convert resx files, vsct files, xaml rule files, and temporary hard-coded LocalizableStrings.cs files to xliff for handoff to the localization team.
+This is a glorified script to convert resx files, vsct files, xaml rule files, and temporary hard-coded LocalizableStrings.cs files to xliff and back.

 It is an interim solution to allow creating the xliff files before we have a centralized solution for integrating the conversion in to the build.